Spiderpowa/bignumrpcserver/README.md

 ## API Reference
 All of the parameters are strings.

 If the number of parameters are two or more, you have to wrap the parameters into an additional array.
-That is, the JRON-RPC request shuold look like this.
+That is, the JSON-RPC request shuold look like this.

 ```
 {